-This result is in line with the earlier findings and recommendations made by Schutz, (1997); Sakanota & Powers, (1995), in the cognitive theory who stated that employees contain a stock of knowledge that is not an end to its means but needs continuous harnessing through training in order to keep the employees updated on work requirements and dynamics of quality.
+This result is in line with the earlier findings and recommendations made by Schutz, (1997); Sakanota & Powers, (1995), in the cognitive theory who stated that

-d) Human Capital and performance of manufacturing firms
+14 d) Human Capital and performance of manufacturing firms

-The study findings from the correlation established a significant relationship between HC and firm performance ($r=0.714^{}$; p-value<0.01).
+The study findings from the correlation established a significant relationship between HC and firm performance (r=0.714; p-value<0.01).
 This implied that when firms invest capital in strengthening their recruitment process to tap qualified employees based on their level of education and experience and then motivates them appropriately, performance increases.

-Our results are in line with the findings of the resource-based view (RBV) of the firm developed by Barney, (1991), and strategic HRM by Huselid, et al., (2007), who argued that the organization-specific HC is of strategic importance to organizational performance.
+Our results are in line with the findings of the resource-based view (RBV) of the firm developed by Barney, (1991), and strategic HRM by Huselid, et al., ??2007), who argued that the organization-specific HC is of strategic importance to organizational performance.
 Thus, the collaboration of HC (Fitz-end 2006) results in the improvement and establishment of efficient and productive systems and processes, and/or the innovation of new products and services.